beaisis/GettingAndCleaningData/CodeBook.md

 -Angle(Z,GravityMean)

 More information

-Detailed information on the experiment and the data can be found in the README.txt and features_info.txt files included in the experiment data zip file or find more information on the dataset homepage.
+Detailed information on the experiment and the data can be found in  README.txt and features_info.txt files included in the experiment data zip file or find more information on the dataset homepage.